What is Phacoemulsification Surgery? A Quick guide to Phaco Surgery

 Success Rates:

-2. Avoid touching your eyes: Do not touch or rub your eyes, as this can increase the risk of infection and slow down the healing process.
+• Avoid touching your eyes: It increases the risk of infection and can slow down healing.

 Amir Hamid Headshot